 • Oozing and scabbing: as skin cells, infectious organisms and bodily secretions collect on the skin’s surface, so will scabs.
 Leaky tissues permit water and blood proteins (albumins, etc.) to exit the body, which provides part of the matrix of scabs along with hair, cells, bacteria, yeast and other substances.

-Allergies can have many causes
+Skin allergies can have many causes

 Flea allergy dermatitis (FAD) is the technical term for mild to severe skin reaction associated with flea bites.
 Flea saliva is extremely allergenic and can make a cat itch all over as a result of a single bite.
 Tick bites don’t tend to cause as immediate or severe a reaction, but erythema, oozing and scabbing will occur at the bite site and can cause pruritis.
 Other biting insects can also cause skin trauma, inflammation and secondary infection.